 The Medium Term Financial Strategy (MTFS) of a large corporation with many demand-led services and complex and uncertain funding streams will always contain a significant degree of risk.
-While the government's 4-year settlement deal should have provided additional certainty, in practice this is not the case as there are significant elements of transitional funding (e.g. Education Services Grant), one-off funding (e.g. Adult Services Support Grant) and other uncertainties (e.g. Business Rate Revaluation impact) that continue to make long term financial planning very challenging.
-In general, factors that can have a material effect on the medium term financial position of an authority include:
+While the government's 4-year settlement offer should have provided additional certainty, in practice this is not the case as there are significant elements of funding, particularly the Improved Better Care Fund that are uncertain in the future and that continue to make long term financial planning very challenging.
+There are also uncertainties relating to the forthcoming Fair Funding Review and government proposals relating to the potential retention of up to 75% of Business Rates locally.
+In general, other factors that can have a material effect on the medium term financial position of an authority include: